-Is a therapy and-information centre on issues related to intimate partner violence.
-Heimilisfriður is the only specialized therapy centre for men who abuse their spouses.
+Is a therapy and-information center on issues related to intimate partner violence.
+Heimilisfriður is the only specialized therapy center for men and women who abuse their spouses.

-The aim is to support the men and provide them with information and support, as long as they are ready to receive the help.
+The aim is to support the perpetrators and provide them with information and support, as long as they are ready to receive the help.
 The therapy is either on an individual basis or in groups.
-Support for these mens’ spouses is also provided.
+Support for the spouses is also provided.

 Tel: 555 3020

-Education- and service centre for survivors of all types of violence and their relatives.
-The centre is for men and women, for people who have been bullied, neglected, been subjected tu sexual abuse and those who would like to get information on violence.
+Education- and service center for survivors of all types of violence and their relatives.
+The center is for men and women, for people who have been bullied, neglected, been subjected to sexual abuse and those who would like to get information on violence.

 Borgartún 30, 2nd floor